openhab/openhabian/docs/openhabian.md

 Our current recommendation is to get a Raspberry Pi model 4 or 5 with 2 or 4 GB of RAM, whatever you can get for a good price.
 Older RPi models (or models with less RAM) can be sufficient to run a smallish openHAB setup.
+Please note that running 64bit mode on RPi's with only 1 GB of RAM tends not to work super well.

 You will need an SD card to go along with your Raspberry Pi, SD cards labelled "Endurance" are best for openHABian.
 Cards labelled "Endurance" can handle more write cycles and will typically last longer for openHAB's use conditions.